-The Care Certificate is an identified set of standards that health and social care workers adhere to in their daily working life.
-Designed with the non-regulated workforce in mind, the Care Certificate gives everyone the confidence that workers have the same introductory skills, knowledge and behaviours to provide compassionate, safe and high quality care and support.
+The Care Certificate is an identified set of standards that health and care professionals adhere to in their daily working life.
+Designed with the non-regulated workforce in mind, the Care Certificate gives everyone the confidence that health and care professionals have the same introductory skills, knowledge and behaviours to provide compassionate, safe and high-quality care and support, in their own particular workplace setting

 The care certificate standards